prahladyeri/tiddly/README.md

 		def repr(self):
 			return "<Dual(id=%s, text=%s, )>" % (id, text)

-Finally, you can also install `flask-tiddly` using `pip` just to play around with:
+Finally, you can also install `tiddly` using `pip` just to play around with:

 	pip install tiddly